cycloidio/inframap/README.md

 $ docker run --rm -v ${PWD}:/opt cycloid/inframap generate --tfstate /opt/terraform.tfstate
 ```

-## What is the difference with `terraform graph`
+## How is it different to `terraform graph`

 [Terraform Graph](https://www.terraform.io/docs/commands/graph.html) outputs a dependency graph of all the resources on the tfstate/HCL.
-We try to go one step forward,
+We try to go one step further,
-by trying to make it human readable
+by trying to make it human-readable.

-If the provider is not supported, the output will be closer to the Terraform one (without displaying provider / variable nodes)
+If the provider is not supported, the output will be closer to the Terraform Graph version (without displaying provider / variable nodes)

-Taking https://github.com/cycloid-community-catalog/stack-magento/ as reference this is the different output:
+Taking https://github.com/cycloid-community-catalog/stack-magento/ as a reference this is the difference in output:

 With `terraform graph`: